LennyPK/makeup-style-recommendation/README.md

 conda activate py38
 ```

-We need to install the above mentioned libraries in order to run our program:
+We need to install the mentioned libraries in order to run our program:
 ```sh
 pip install PyQt5
 ```